 Growing asparagus in the home garden has been a “perennial favorite” since ancient Greek and Roman times, and humans have no doubt been eating the wild variety throughout history.
 The bad pun refers to the fact that unlike most other garden vegetables, asparagus is a perennial plant that comes back every year from the same rootstock.

-Asparagus is a “monoecious” plant, meaning that each plant will be either male or female.
+Asparagus is a “dioecious” plant, meaning that each plant will be either male or female.
 Female plants expend a lot of energy producing seeds, and so do not have as much energy left over in fall to produce spears the following spring.

 There are now hybrid, all-male varieties available in the seed catalogs and from better nurseries.
 For maximum yield, choose these all-male varieties, or cull out the female plants (which make red berries in late summer) from the bed when you can determine which ones they are.

-under any weeds on an annual basis, as you might usually do with an annual bed.
-And if you do weed them out, it will damage the asparagus roots and set the plants back a year or more.
+When planting asparagus in a new bed (or row) it is very important to make sure that all perennial weeds are thoroughly removed before laying down the crowns.
+Once the growing asparagus has become well-established, weeding becomes almost impossible.
+You won’t be able to just dig out any weeds on an annual basis, as you might usually do with an annual bed.
+And if you do weed them out, you will damage the asparagus roots and set the plants back a year or more.

 To keep this page from being a book, I have broken the rest of the page down into separate topics.
 Click the links below to continue reading how to plant, harvest and protect asparagus.